Layouts Confirmed to date (March 2019)

 - Leysdown, P4 Gauge, Exhibited by Adrian Colenutt, Leysdown, this terminus was the largest station on the Sheppey Light Railway line and served the embryonic seaside resort offering very limited facilities including cattle pens along with a horse and carriage dock.

-- New Kensal Green, OO Gauge, Exhibited by The Horfield Group(Bournemouth), This layout represents a fictional BR(WR) London area MPD with through running relief/suburban lines set between 1956-62.
+- New Kensal Green, OO Gauge, Exhibited by South Coast Rail Modellers Development Group, This layout represents a fictional BR(WR) London area MPD with through running relief/suburban lines set between 1956-62.

 - Llangerisech, 9.42mm Gauge, Exhibited by Nigel Ashton, Llangerisech is set on the North West coast of Wales on the Llyn Peninsular.
 Although a railway was proposed to the location, it was never actually built.
 The layout will be displaying the early 1930s, but also the 1960s and late 1970s periods by changing the stock and various scenic features.